 #6 Develop Your Course Content – 3 Weeks

-Once you’ve gotten some feedback from your students it’s time to start creating your course content.
-You can do this in a variety of ways but I prefer to create video’s because they are one of the most engaging methods.
+You can do this in various ways, but I prefer to create videos because they are one of the most engaging methods.

-How long does it take: Overall if you’re creating a shorter course you’re looking at around 2 to 3 weeks to create your course content.
+How long does it take: Overall, if you’re creating a shorter course, you’re looking at around 2 to 3 weeks to create your course content.
 For longer courses, it may take a bit longer.

 #7 Create a Lead Magnet – 1 Week